RoboCupatHomeSim/interactive-cleanup-unity/README.md

 1. Click [Assets]-[Import Package]-[Custom Package...].
 1. Select the steamvr_2_7_3.unitypackage and open the file.
 1. Click [Import] button.
-1. If the Valve.VR.SteamVR_UnitySettingsWindow appears, click [Ignore All], and then click [Yes, Ignore All].
 1. Please confirm that no error occurred in Console window.